We are a home-grown organization seeking to reimagine education in Cambodia

 Educational inequity is too big and complex a problem to solve alone...
 That’s why we don’t work alone!
 We look for leaders and experts within and outside of Cambodia who share the same vision for all children in Cambodia so that we can accelerate learning and impact.

-Our key partners include the Ministry of Education, Youth and Sport, Royal University of Phnom Penh, the global Teach For All network, school directors of 15 public schools, Limited Resource Teacher Training, corporates including Raintree, ISI Group, Deutsche Post DHL Group and international foundations such as the Susan McKinnon Foundation.
+Our key partners include the Ministry of Education, Youth and Sport, Royal University of Phnom Penh, the global Teach For All network, school directors of public schools, Limited Resource Teacher Training, corporates including Raintree, ISI Group, and Deutsche Post DHL Group.

 We aim to engage at all levels to harness the power of collective leadership in this work.